-How to Deal With an Unreasonable Co-Parent After Divorce
+How Do I Deal With an Unreasonable Co-Parent After Divorce?

 Divorce is always an extremely difficult thing to go through.
 When children are involved, it can make it even harder.
 Unfortunately, the effects of a divorce are often felt even long after the divorce is over.
 This is sometimes the case when the former spouses are trying to co-parent with each other and one becomes unreasonable.
 This is an extremely frustrating situation and some people may think there is little they can do about it.
 However, the tips below can help you continue to effectively co-parent, even if your spouse is being unreasonable.

 Determine which Communication Style is Best for You

 Often after a divorce, the two former spouses find it extremely difficult to talk to each other.
 If you find that every conversation with your ex ends in an argument, it is time to change how you communicate with each other.
 Texting can take a lot of the hostility out of conversations, and shared calendars can also eliminate one of the biggest sources of arguments, making plans with the child.